 We usually walk in Wicklow (Discovery Series Map No. 56), have about four day trips and four weekends-away each year – see other events page.

 There are usually between 8 to 25 people on most walks depending on the grade of walk and the weather!

-New or prosepective members must come out on a grade 3 hikes first and you should contact the leader of that walk advising them of your interest.
+New or prospective members must come out on a grade 3 hike first and you should contact the leader of that walk advising them of your interest.

 MI members are most welcome with own insurance.
 Most of the grade 2 and one hikes are for members only unless you have already come out on a grade 3 walk and know what to expect.

 * If you are interested in hiking with Bogtrotters, there is at least one moderate level hike at various times which is suitable for new hikers who are reasonably fit (check below for a description of a Grade 3 walk) – see Sunday Walks page for the next hike.

 Please read the Safety page for details. e.g. no boots no hike, no jeans and then come along and see if you like it.
 Usually after a couple of hikes (usually 3) you can then decide to join the club or not as we don’t expect you to buy before you try!
 (Please note though that the membership covers insurance and at present is only €45 per year which includes the Mountaineering Irelands mountain log magazine and buys items for the club such as first aid kits and GPS units etc)

 You should also note that the membership for the club and consequently Mountaineering Ireland runs from November to November and not when you join and this is decided by MI not us.
 If you join late in the season you will have to pay again in November so be warned!
 Also the MI only process application when the get a batch so it may take a while to get your card after submitting your application to us.